andyblight/lottery/README.md

 ## In progress

-Removed num_lines from ticket generation methods.
-Change names of ticket generation to line generation.
 Noticed that removing the alternate path in ticket generation reduced number of winners.
+Test this.

 Euro4 Ticket generation seems to produce the most winners.
 Modify next_ticket.py to generate ticket based on specified methods.

 ## Done

+20180606 Removed num_lines from ticket generation methods.
+Change names of ticket generation to line generation.
 20180510 Run eval-test.sh.
 Lotto ticket generation method 2 generates 0 winners.
 Looks like a bug.
 Analysis of the log file shows that ticket method 2 only generates 1 ball